Vintage Inspired 1940s Dresses

 - Timeless Style – Fads and fashions come and go, but style is timeless.
 The 1940s produced a number of different styles that have endured over the decades, including pencil skirts, the pant suit, and sequined evening wear.
 When combined with tailoring and minimal frills, you have a dress that can be dressed up or down in any decade.

 - Different Fabrics – This is where rayon really came into its own.
 Since more natural fabrics were impossible to find during the war, these new synthetics were given their first shot at stardom.
 Rayon, linen, and corduroy became the leading fabrics of the decade due to their durability and price.

-- Strong but Feminine – Women wore suits of all kinds during this era, and unlike the suits of the 80’s, 1940’s suits were strong and feminine.
-While many women were dressing like men at this time because they had taken over the jobs of men, the clothing changed to suit their new jobs and status.
-A 40’s suit or dress works very well for the modern strong but feminine woman.
+- Strong but Feminine – Women wore suits of all kinds during this era, and unlike the suits of the ’80s, 1940s suits were strong and feminine.
+Many women were dressing like men at the time because they had taken over the jobs of men, and clothing changed to suit their new jobs and status.
+A ’40s suit or dress works very well for the modern strong but feminine woman.

-If you want to learn about the history of fashion or need help finding great 1940 vintage clothing and dresses , The Vintage Dancer has everything that you’re looking for.
-You will find many of our top picks for fashionable vintage and vintage inspired pieces right here on our website.
+If you want to learn about the history of fashion or need help finding great 1940 vintage clothing and dresses, The Vintage Dancer has everything that you’re looking for.
+You can find many of our top picks for fashionable vintage and vintage inspired pieces right here on our website.
 I’m always available to answer questions and give out advice about vintage fashion.